junxit/us-congress-bills-109/metadata.md

 - 2006-09-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6784-6785; text: CR H6782-6783)
 - 2006-09-20 — The previous question was ordered pursuant to the rule. (consideration: CR H6782)
 - 2006-09-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2006-09-21 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Rules and Administration.